 I don’t care how much they argue about whether games are or are not addictive in a clinical sense.
 In a real-world sense, in my opinion, they absolutely are.

 Let’s face it, everything in life that’s fun and thrilling can be addictive if we let it.
 Back in 2001 my husband and I became addicted to The Sims (original version, not the fancy-pants Sims 4).
 We’d race home from work just to play the game, talked to each other in Sim-speak (“Soo soon”) and often skipped dinner just so we could keep our characters thriving.
 That’s a really big deal too, because I’d long been addicted to dinner as well.

+Good news is, I learned my lesson.
 I haven’t played a video game since (except to check out what my kids are playing).
-I knew I had a problem with games in general because this wasn’t my first rodeo.
+See, I knew I had a problem with games in general because this wasn’t my first rodeo.
 In 1999 I got so caught up in a stupid game called Dopewars that I used to play it at work instead of doing my actual work.
 I had to delete that out of my life completely as well, and even now I will still catch myself running drug deals in my sleep.

 So this I know for a fact: it can be really hard to set boundaries on video games.

-How to set boundaries on Fortnite and other video games anyway
+How to set boundaries on video games anyway

 So, gaming might be ‘addictive’ to kids (and adults, I was 31 when Sims temporarily became my life), but that’s not really the problem here.
 The problem is, we parents need to step up and enforce some rules around when games are on and when they’re off.